50,000+ families

 How is this different from a Palmetto hospice rate calculator?

 Palmetto GBA provides rate calculators for hospice providers (what Medicare pays providers).
-Our tool is designed for patients and families asking "how long does my benefit last?" and "what will I pay?"
+Our tool is designed for patients and families asking 'how long does my benefit last?' and 'what will I pay?'
 Think of our calculator as the patient-friendly version - focusing on your coverage periods and costs, not provider payments.

-⚠️ Medical & Legal Disclaimer (Updated January 2026)
+⚠️ Medical & Legal Disclaimer (Updated February 2026)

 Educational Tool Only: This hospice benefit period calculator 2026 provides general estimates based on publicly available Medicare information.
 It is not medical advice, legal counsel, or an official Medicare determination.
 Actual coverage, costs, and eligibility depend on individual circumstances, specific hospice provider contracts, and current Medicare regulations.